rlogwood/gpu_tests/README.md

 This repo has a couple of simple tests to confirm the GPU is being used for PyTorch and TensorFlow.
 The tests were developed with claude.ai.

-NOTE: TensorFlow Ubuntu support for the 5080 is currently (11/24/25) found only in nightly build and requires setup found in `activate_tf.sh`.
+NOTE: As of 12/19/25 TensorFlow Ubuntu support for the 5080 is found only in nightly build and requires setup found in `config_tf_env.sh`.

 ## Running the tests